Malek-Mechergui/TP/README.md

 Both run scripts have paired `stop_distributed.sh` scripts as well to terminate training as needed.
 This allowed us to better free-up resources quickly while re-adjusting program code and/or hyper parameters.
 In particular this was extremely necessary when trying to get L-BFGS to work in a parallel computing environment appropriately.

+### Training data

+Our training data was obtained from the downsampled IMAGENET data set: https://patrykchrabaszcz.github.io/Imagenet32/ This requires labels in `imagenet1000_clsidx_to_labels.txt`, validation data in a pickle file `val_data` and finally the batched training in pickle files named sequentially `train_data_batch_N` where N ranges from 1 to 10, stored in a folder `Imagenet32_train`.
+The code also supports the 64x64 data set to allower further exploration.

 ### Details about train_script